 Is there an application deadline?

-Anderson has Rolling Admission (students are notified when they are accepted whenever that is during the year) but students are encouraged to apply by the following dates: December 1st for best scholarship consideration, but we recommend applying no later than July 1st to begin in the Fall Semester.
+Anderson has rolling admission (students are notified when they are accepted whenever that is during the year.)
+However, students are encouraged to apply by the following dates: December 1 for best merit-based scholarship consideration and July 1 to begin in the fall semester.

 How long does it take to process an application and when will the acceptance letter be mailed?

-Students should be notified of their acceptance (or denial) within three weeks of the Admissions Office receiving their completed application and supplemental materials.
+Students should be notified of their application decision within three weeks of completing an application and supplemental materials being submitted to the Office of Admission.

 What is the average fall enrollment?

-Does Anderson require a minimum SAT/ACT score for admission?
+Does Anderson require a minimum SAT/ACT/CLT score for admission?

-Are high school honors courses weighed in favor of the grade point average and what is the minimum GPA required?
+Are high school honors courses weighted in favor of the grade point average and what is the minimum GPA required?

 Does Anderson offer an Early Admissions Program (EAP)?